Succession, everything changes. Here are the new rules, the news for 2024

 The government is working to simplify the legislation on successions, reducing the required formalities.
 New rules will be introduced that will allow the taxpayer to calculate the tax due independently on the inheritance declaration, similarly to what already happens for other indirect taxes such as those mortgages And cadastral.

 Within two years of issue, the Revenue Agency may send a liquidation notice if a higher tax is due.
-The process of simplifying these procedures was already underway, with some changes implemented from 9 January, including a new model of declaration of succession available online.
+The process of simplifying these procedures was already underway, with some changes implemented from 9 January, including a new model of succession declaration available online.

-According to a draft of the legislative decree, declarations will have to be submitted electronically according to established guidelines by the Revenue Agencywhile non-residents may also send them via registered mail or other similar means that certify the date of dispatch.
+According to a draft of the legislative decree, the declarations will have to be submitted electronically according to the established directives by the Revenue Agencywhile non-residents can also send them via registered mail or other similar means that certify the shipping date.

-The decree also provides for the creation of a single tax replacing taxes such as that of stamp, mortgage, cadastral and others special taxespotentially at a fixed value, to simplify and improve the efficiency of payment and collection systems via electronic means.
+The decree also provides for the creation of a single tax to replace taxes such as that of stamp, mortgage, cadastral and others special taxespotentially at a fixed value, to simplify and improve the efficiency of payment and collection systems via electronic means.

-They will also be deleted the obligation to submit cadastral extracts for real estate e certificates from public registers for ships and aircraft.
+They will also be deleted the obligation to submit land registry extracts for real estate and certificates from public registers for ships and aircraft.

 In Italy, there are three main types of succession: